The exponential tail of inflationary fluctuations: consequences for primordial black holes: Discussion

 Finally, it is important to emphasise the universality of our results.
 The tail of the distribution function of the coarse-grained curvature perturbation $\zeta_{\text{cg}}$ induces non-Gaussian deviations, in the form of exponential tails, on {\em all scales}, with amplitude $a_n(\phi)$ and exponential decay $\Lambda_n$.
 This is because, in a given inflationary model, $\Lambda_n$ is fixed (it does not depend on $\phi$) while $a_n(\phi)$ depends on the scale at which $\zeta_{\text{cg}}$ exits the Hubble radius.
 Therefore, there is an exponential tail across the whole spectrum of modes, with the same decay rate, although its amplitude depends on the specific inflationary dynamics associated with each scale.
 For plateau-like potentials for instance, these non-Gaussian effects may be significantly relevant, as in the case of quasi-inflection point models for PBH production.

-Even if on large scales (probed in the CMB and in the large-scale structures), the effect of exponential tails may be negligible in most models (although this remains to be checked explicitly), on intermediate scales, corresponding to small halos, \eg Lyman-alpha scales, of even smaller, like ultra-compact mini halos, the exponential tail effects may become very relevant.
+Even if on large scales (probed in the CMB and in the large-scale structures), the effect of exponential tails may be negligible in most models (although this remains to be checked explicitly), on intermediate scales, corresponding to small halos, \eg Lyman-alpha scales, or even smaller, like ultra-compact mini halos, the exponential tail effects may become very relevant.
 In particular, they could induce an enhancement of the non-linear collapse of structures on small scales that could have important consequences for large-scale structure formation, and thus for interpreting data from future surveys like DESI, Euclid and LSST.

 \acknowledgments We are thankful to Sebastien Clesse, Wayne Hu, Sam Passaglia, Chris Pattison and David Wands for their comments on the draft.
+We would also like to thank Nahid Ahmadi, Zahra Ahmadi, Niloufar Feyz, Mahdiyar Noorbala and Borna Salehian for their insifghtful comments on \Sec{sec:pole:chi}, see footnotes~\ref{footnote:ack} and~\ref{footnote:ack2}.
 JME is supported by NASA through the NASA Hubble Fellowship grant HST-HF2-51435.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 He is also supported by the Kavli Institute for Cosmological Physics through an endowment from the Kavli Foundation and its founder Fred Kavli.
 VV acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement N${}^0$ 750491.
 The authors acknowledge support from the Research Project FPA2015-68048-03-3P (MINECO-FEDER) and the Centro de Excelencia Severo Ochoa Program SEV- 2016-0597.